 Representative Ed Thompson serves the 29th District in the Texas House of Representatives.
-District 29 encompasses the northern portion of Brazoria County that includes Pearland, Alvin, Manvel, Brookside Village, Hillcrest, Iowa Colony, and Liverpool.
-Representative Thompson has served the district since first being elected in 2012 and was re-elected in 2014.
+District 29 encompasses the northern portion of Brazoria County that includes Pearland, Alvin, Manvel, Brookside Village, Hillcrest, Iowa Colony, Liverpool, and Rosharon.
+Representative Thompson has served the district since first being elected in 2012 and was re-elected in 2014 and 2016.

 When Representative Thompson moved to Pearland over thirty years ago, it was a small town on the outskirts of Houston.
 Although the area has grown by leaps and bounds, it is still a tight-knit community grounded in conservative values.
 Representative Thompson is one of the people working hard every day to make the area even better for its residents.

 Although many know Ed as their local insurance agent, he has a long record of dedication to his community.
-He served as Mayor Pro-Tem of Pearland, where he fought for sensible policies to help local families and businesses thrive.
+Prior to serving as the State Representative for District 29, he was Mayor Pro-Tem of Pearland, where he fought for sensible policies to help local families and businesses thrive.
 He has helped implement a pro-job creation environment as Past Chairman of the Chamber of Commerce and Past President of the Economic Development Corporation.
 He also worked to ensure the best quality education while preparing for rapid population growth during his time on the Pearland ISD Board of Trustees.
-Representative Thompson has made it a priority to stay in close contact with local ISDs, superintendents, and retired teachers, as well as surrounding community colleges and universities to guarantee that the area's education needs are met.
+Representative Thompson has made it a priority to stay in close contact with local ISDs, superintendents, and retired teachers, as well as the surrounding community colleges and universities to guarantee that the area's education needs are met.

 Representative Thompson is a principled business and family man who knows that if we want to preserve our way of life, we need strong leaders who are not afraid to get in the game.
 He dedicated 40 years to being a high school football referee, so Ed knows a little something about the importance of reliable leaders.